ollionorg/cloud-bigtable-ecosystem/cassandra-bigtable-migration-tools/cassandra-bigtable-proxy/README.md

 - Before running the proxy application, stop the Cassandra service as both run on the same port 9042.

-- All the required tables should be created on Cloud Bigtable and its schema should be updated in schema_mapping table before running the Proxy Adapter.
+- All the required tables should be created on Cloud Bigtable and its schema should be updated in schema_mapping table before running the Proxy Adaptor.

 - Bigtable does not allow conditional WRITES operations.
 Currently, for UPDATE and DELETE operations, we accept columns that are part of the primary key and help us construct the rowkey that is required for these operations.